GenericMappingTools/gmt/doc/rst/source/grd2cpt.rst

 master cpt file of your choice, and the mapping from data value to colors is through the data's cumulative distribution function (CDF), so that the colors are histogram equalized.
-Thus if the grid(s) and the resulting cpt file are used in **grdimage** with a linear projection, the colors will be uniformly distributed in area on the plot.
+Thus if the grid(s) and the resulting cpt file are used in :doc:`grdimage` with a linear projection, the colors will be uniformly distributed in area on the plot.
 Let z be the data values in the grid.
 Define CDF(Z) = (# of z < Z) / (# of z in grid).
 (NaNs are ignored).
 These z-values are then normalized to the